wombleton/gitlaw-nz/acts/M/Museum of New Zealand Te Papa Tongarewa Act 1992.md

     *   (b) trade or carry on business under any other name, knowing that that name so resembles any name listed in paragraphs (a) to (d) of subsection (1), as to be likely to mislead any person.

-    (3) Every person who contravenes subsection (2) commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.
+    (3) Every person who contravenes subsection (2) commits an offence, and is liable on conviction to a fine not exceeding $1,000, and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues.

     Compare: 1972 No 11 s 30A; 1981 No 47 [s 27(1)][59]

+    Section 23(3): amended, on 1 July 2013, by [section 413][60] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 2
 Dissolution of Board of Trustees of the National Art Gallery, the National Museum, and the National War Memorial